awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/Module_1/4_convert_to_parquet.md

 Congrats!
 You have converted your dataset from CSV to Parquet.

-**4.11** Before jumping to the next section, you need to crawl the new dataset, so it's included in our Glue Data Catalog.
+**4.11** Before jumping to the next section, you need to crawl the new dataset, so it's included in your Glue Data Catalog.
 Repeat steps followed in [Section 2](../Module_1/3_explore_your_data.md) to create a new crawler to scan your new data:

 * Go to Services and type Glue.
 Click on AWS Glue or open the AWS console [here](https://eu-central-1.console.aws.amazon.com/glue/home?region=eu-central-1#/v2/home).On the Glue console click on Crawlers, on the left bar, select Crawlers.
 * Choose **Create Crawler**